bearcave9/Gadgetted-life/README.md

 # Gadgetted-life
 This repository is intended to learn about new gadgets and technologies every week.
-A detailed write-up will be posted every week
+A detailed write-up will be posted every week about their working and techologies behind them.

+Content:~

+1. RFID Tags
+2. Microwave oven
+3.